 George J. Gould attempted to assemble a truly transcontinental system in the 1900s.
 The line from San Francisco, California to Toledo, Ohio was completed in 1909, consisting of the Western Pacific Railway, Denver and Rio Grande Railroad, Missouri Pacific Railroad and Wabash Railroad.
-Beyond Toledo, the planned route would have used the Wheeling and Lake Erie Railway, Wabash-Pittsburgh Terminal Railway, Little Kanawha Railroad, West Virginia Central and Pittsburgh Railway, Western Maryland Railroad and Philadelphia and Western Railway, but the Panic of 1907 stopped the plans before the Little Kanawha section could be finished.
+Beyond Toledo, the planned route would have used the Wheeling and Lake Erie Railway, Wabash-Pittsburgh Terminal Railway, Little Kanawha Railroad, West Virginia Central and Pittsburgh Railway, Western Maryland Railway and Philadelphia and Western Railway, but the Panic of 1907 stopped the plans before the Little Kanawha section could be finished.

 I imagine Young came to regret his campaign because he ended up paying to switch several cars a day around Chicago, while the passengers changed station by Parmelee transfer just like their fellow travelers.